Codecademy/docs/content/python/concepts/inheritance/inheritance.md

 `__private` in parent class `ProgramLanguage` is now `_ProgramLanguage__private` and can't be accessed using `.__private`.
 Same is true for class methods.

-**Note :** This only makes the method or variable inaccessible using the originally declared name.
-These can still be accessed ,like `y._ProgramLanguage__private` in the above example.
-It is an indication of how the variable or method should be treated.
+**Note:** Employing a double underscore prefix only makes the method or variable inaccessible using the originally declared name.
+These can still be accessed, like `y._ProgramLanguage__private` in the above example.
+The use of this syntax is an indication of how the variable or method should be treated.

 ## `isinstance()` and `issubclass()`